cpmodel/FTT_StandAlone/docs/Update manuals/FTT-Power update manual.md

 # Instructions for updating FTT:Power
 Ideally, FTT:Power is updated every two years.
 The last data update was done early 2022.
 Not all data is available yearly.
 An important data gap is the costs, which the IEA only publishes every five years. **You may need to have different start years for cost and generation in the code**

+The IEA data comes out every year around July (April has preliminary data).
+IRENA comes out end of March, so updates at the end of summer are optimal.

 ## Frequent updates
 ### Historical generation
 1. Update the historical generation.
 We use the IEA World Energy Balances to update generation data.
 This data was freely available for universities, but as of March 2024, it is (temporarily?) not accessible.
 Only CE has direct paid access **Describe how**.
 People with a UK institutional log-in could find it at the [UK data services under the International Energy Agency](https://stats2.digitalresources.jisc.ac.uk/index.aspx?r=721229&DataSetCode=IEA_CO2_AB).